You are here

 The problem with the BLAB syndrome is not the emphasis on metrics, but with being unclear about what needs to be measured.
 For nonprofits, impact is the ultimate metric.

 During this season of sefirah, as many begin to think about next year’s budget, organizational leaders would be well advised to focus on what really counts.
 Rather than embracing the misleading metrics of the for-profit world – size of budget, revenue increases, brand-name awareness, and low overhead – the time has come to redefine what it means to be successful as a Jewish organization.
 Distinguishing between the metrics of the corporate world and those that can be used to gauge our own accomplishments demands that we focus with clarity and single-mindedness on our bottom lines – that measure impact – the lives we change and the transformations we effect. #

-Dr. Hal M. Lewis is the President and CEO of the Spertus Institute of Jewish Studies in Chicago and the author of several books on Jewish leadership.
+Dr. Hal M. Lewis is the President and CEO of the Spertus Institute for Jewish Learning and Leadership in Chicago and the author of several books on Jewish leadership.